Samsung Galaxy Note 9: S Pen

-The biggest change to the Note 9 is to the S Pen.
 The S Pen now has Bluetooth capabilities, including the ability to tap the button on it (hold, single or double) to do certain tasks, such as moving forwards or backwards in presentations or taking photos, and third-party support is provided for apps via an SDK.
 S Pen Bluetooth capabilities have been removed in the Galaxy S25 Ultra.

 The S-Pen now has a "battery" (essentially a super capacitor) that charges wirelessly when the pen is docked in the silo, with Samsung claiming 30 minutes of usage (or up to 200 clicks of the button) with only 40 seconds of charging.

 Software

 The Note 9 ships with Android 8.1 Oreo with Samsung Experience 9.5 as the software overlay.
 The phone was later updated to Android 9 Pie with One UI 1.0 in January 2019, followed by Android 10 with One UI 2.0 in January 2020.
 One UI 2.1 was released to the phone in June 2020, followed by One UI 2.5 in October 2020.
-The Galaxy Note 9 reached its end of life on 13 December 2022 with the last software update released in August 2022.

-Despite being available, unofficially supported versions of One UI include Android 13 with One UI 5.1, available via the FloydROM for the Note 9 series, and Android 15 with One UI 7, available via the CornROM for the Note 9.
+Despite the release of the Galaxy S25 series, an unofficially supported version of Android 15 with One UI 7 is available via Noble ROM for the Exynos version of the Note 9.

+On 7 September 2022, support for the Galaxy Note 9 ended, with Android 10 and One UI 2.5 being the final OS update and the August 2022 security patch level as the final security update.